theobald-software/theobald-software.github.io/content/_en/about_template.md

 ### Markings in the text
 The ULs (unordered lists) are used for listing the elements, when the order is not important.<br>
-The OLs (ordered lists) should be used for instructions and steps, if possible.
+The OLs (ordered lists) are used for instructions and steps, if possible.
 <!--Eine UL (unordered list) wird für die Auflistung verwendet.
 OL (ordered list) soll möglichst für Handlungsanweisungen und Schritte verwendet werden s. anderes Template-->
 - Buttons: bold & square brackets - **[Edit]**
 - URL buttons: just bold - **Subscriptions**